-J. Cole reminds me of the guy in school that everyone adores, he has charm, charisma, and is loved by all.
-As a lyricist he’s straightforward, while he is able to rap and flow at a high level, he is at his best when he paints his real life situations and turns them into inspiring narratives.
-Losing his virginity, staying up late writing love songs to a crush, having a dollar and a dream, he has a gift with words that makes him into not just a superstar but the kind of artist people look upon to relate to.
+J. Cole reminds me of the guy in school who everyone adores.
+He has charm, charisma, and is loved by all.
+As a lyricist, he’s straightforward, able to rap and flow at a high level.
+He is at his best when he paints his real-life situations and turns them into inspiring narratives.
+Losing his virginity, staying up late writing love songs to a crush, having a dollar and a dream; he has a gift with words that makes him into not just a superstar but the kind of artist people look upon to relate to.
 They can see themselves in his words because he knows how to turn ordinary events into extraordinary music.
-A dollar and a dream is the perfect way to brand his music, two things that every man, woman, and child seek and are constantly striving for.
-If J. Cole didn’t reject the calls from Hollywood, he would risk losing his most compelling and valuable attribute, his connection to humanity.
+A dollar and a dream is the perfect way to brand his music—they are but the two things every man, woman, and child seek in life.
+If Cole didn’t reject calls from Hollywood, he would risk losing his most compelling and valuable attribute: his connection to humanity.

 With Kendrick, it’s much more complex.
-At times Kendrick raps like a man possessed, he reminds me of a warrior with a huge sword, superhuman strength, and only speaks in poetic parables.
-He is known for overwhelming his features, imagine trying to do an entire album with this guy?
+At times, Kendrick raps like a man possessed.
+He reminds me of a warrior with a huge sword; superhuman strength, only speaks in poetic parables.
+He is known for overwhelming his features.
+Imagine trying to do an entire album with this guy?

-The real life situations Kendrick paints are dipped in allegories and metaphors, they can be delivered with strange voices and multiple characters, he is rarely straightforward.
-Not everyone is a good kid from a mad city, not everyone has witnessed the harsh realities of gang violence or struggles of suicide and survivors guilt.
-While you can relate to these subjects, it’s more like empathy than staring into a mirror and seeing your own reflection.
-Even simple subjects are delivered with a twist of intricacy, instead of simply telling you a dollar's worth he’ll create a story about an old homeless man begging for change that turns out to be Jesus.
+The real-life situations Kendrick paints with his lyrics are dipped in allegories and metaphors; they can be delivered with strange voices and multiple characters, but he is rarely straightforward.
+Not everyone is a good kid from a maad city, and not everyone has witnessed the harsh realities of gang violence or struggles of suicide and survivors guilt.
+Even simple subjects are delivered with a twist of intricacy.
+Instead of simply telling you a dollar's worth, Kendrick will create a story about an old homeless man begging for change that turns out to be Jesus.
 When he wants to shed light on the evils of fame, he creates a devil-esque character that comes bearing gifts.
 It’s the creation of these worlds that make Kendrick Lamar one of the most compelling artists of our time.

-He seeks to drown you in the depth of his mind, while Cole is the ocean that you see your reflection on the surface.
+Kendrick seeks to drown you in the depth of his mind, whereas Cole is the ocean that you see your reflection on the surface.

-When talks of a joint album first appeared, Kendrick and Cole were coming off two big mixtape releases.
-Kendrick was receiving praise for Overly Dedicated and J. Cole was being held as the people’s champ after Friday Night Lights broke the internet.
-I think during this time period, right before Section.80, Cole and Kendrick were at their most synced creatively.
+When talks of a joint album initially emerged, Kendrick and Cole were coming off two big mixtape release; Kendrick was receiving praise for Overly Dedicated and J. Cole was being anointed the people’s champ after Friday Night Lights broke the internet.
+During this time period, right before the release of Section.80, Cole and Kendrick were at their most synced creatively.
 They were hungry lyricists with something to prove.
 Kendrick wasn’t experimenting as much, Cole was just discovering his passion for singing hooks and song structure.
-They were two good rappers slowly finding themselves as artists.
+They were two rappers slowly finding themselves as artists.

-With each project and album after, the two started to move further and further away from each other.
+With each subsequent project and album release, however, Kendrick and Cole have moved further and further away from each other.
 TDE's President Dave Free recently acknowledged the album's possibility and mentioned how creative space is a giant hump to get over when dealing with these two geniuses.
-Unless he's covering up a secret release, I agree that unless the two can tap into a similar creative frequency the album of our dreams will be a dud instead of an explosion.
-I've also read a lot about how a joint album will reveal who is the weaker rapper.
-I never understood why people would compare the two?
-They are literally rapping in two separate universes.
-Discussing these two is like trying to compare ice cream to lasagna.
-Their album wouldn’t be like the Justice League but more so Batman vs. Superman, and I don't know if I'm prepared for that neverending discussion.
+Unless he's covering up a secret release, the album of our dreams will be a dud instead of an explosion.

 This time, the greatness we imagine should be enough.